ros-navigation/navigation2/sphinx_doc/tutorials/docs/writing_new_nav2planner_plugin.rst

 1- Creating a new Planner Plugin
 --------------------------------

-We will create a Sampling base planner - RRT connect using OMPL library.
+We will create a simple straight line planner.
 The annotated code in this tutorial can be found in `navigation_tutorials <https://github.com/ros-planning/navigation2_tutorials>`_ repository as the ``nav2_rrtconnect_plugin``
 This package can be a considered as a reference for writing planner plugin.

-So, the class ``nav2_rrtconnect_planner::RRTConnect`` example plugin inherites from base class ``nav2_core::GlobalPlanner``.
-The base class provides 5 pure virtual methods API to implement a planner plugin in Navigation 2.
-The implemented plugin will be used by the planner server which is of `LifecycleNode <https://design.ros2.org/articles/node_lifecycle.html>`_ type.
+Our example plugin inherits from the base class ``nav2_core::GlobalPlanner``.
+The base class provides 5 pure virtual methods to implement a planner plugin.
+The plugin will be used by the planner server to compute trajectories.
-Lets see and learn more about these virtual methods which we have to override in order to write a planner plugin.
+Lets learn more about the methods needed to write a planner plugin.

 +----------------------+----------------------------------------------------------------------------+-------------------------+
 | **Virtual method**   | **Method description**                                                     | **Requires override?**  |